Procedural Generation of 3D Maps with Snappable Meshes: Discussion

 In this section we start by contextualizing snappable meshes as a designer-centric approach, framing our reasoning with recent literature (Subsection~\ref{sec:discussion:framing}).
 A discussion of the technique's use cases is undertaken in Subsection~\ref{sec:discussion:uses}, where its potential as a prototyping system is highlighted.
 Subsection~\ref{sec:discussion:lims} points out a number of limitations in this study, namely at the level of the proposed method and the provided prototype implementation, as well as their evaluation.
 Finally, a number of alternative uses and possible improvements are explored in Subsection~\ref{sec:discussion:future}.

-\subsection{Snappable meshes as a designer-centric approach}
+\subsection{Snappable Meshes as a Designer-centric Approach}

 Togelius et al. \cite{togelius2016intro} put forward five desirable properties of a PCG solution, namely \textit{speed}, \textit{reliability}, \textit{controllability}, \textit{expressivity/diversity}, and \textit{creativity/believability}.
-As shown in the previous section, the snappable meshes algorithm is relatively \textit{fast}, with generation times in the order of milliseconds, and is highly \textit{controllable}, in the sense that the human designer specifies the basic building blocks and the general process of how they are combined.
+As shown in the previous section, the snappable meshes algorithm is relatively \textit{fast}, with generation times in the order of milliseconds, and allows the general look and feel of the generated maps to be \textit{controlled}, although not their exact layout.
 The method is also able to provide \textit{reliable} maps---from a traversability perspective, at least---if the generated maps are validated with the criteria defined in Subsection~\ref{sec:methods:valid}.
 Since the technique requires map pieces to be created and provided by the designer, it has a high \textit{expressivity} and \textit{diversity} potential, being able to generate distinct maps given different building blocks.
 However, for this same reason, the snappable meshes technique cannot, by itself, guarantee \textit{creative} and \textit{believable} maps.
-If given poorly designed pieces, the method will likely produce maps that are neither creative nor believable.
+If given poorly designed pieces, the method will likely produce maps that are neither.

 According to Zhu et al. \cite{zhu2018explainable}, a common issue with AI techniques in general and PCG methods in particular is that of increasing algorithmic complexity, which hinders the designer's understanding and trust about what the algorithm is doing.
 Consequently, designers are likely to avoid using such techniques to their full potential or not use them at all.
 A possible solution or mitigation for this problem is to develop, from the ground up, designer-oriented and fully explainable PCG methods and techniques \cite{zhu2018explainable}.
-The proposed snappable meshes technique was designed with these considerations in mind.
+The proposed snappable meshes technique was outlined with these considerations in mind.
 It has a straightforward and designer-centric workflow, and is fully explainable, as shown by the generated logs in the Unity prototype implementation.
 As suggested by Zhu et al. \cite{zhu2018explainable}, the generative process is narrated in the form of a sequential textual description, in which the algorithm's decisions are explained.